jnnfrwht14/module20_supervised_challenge/README.md

      * The recall for healthy loans is high.
 The recall for loans at risk is lower, which indicates a lower false negative rate.
 The accuracy appears to be very high, but there could be an imbalance since the number of healthy loans represents 96.6% of the model.
 ## Summary:

-Since there are many variables that can lead to loan defaults, I would suggest another round of machine learning is completed - SVM, to ensure the data isn't imbalanced.
+Since there are many variables that can lead to loan defaults, I would suggest another round of machine learning is completed - SVM.